 - Directors are expected to attend all board meetings and meetings of the committees on which they serve.

-- Directors are expected to attend the annual meeting of shareholders in person.
+- Directors are expected to attend the Annual Meeting of Shareholders in person.

 9. Review of Committee Charters

-- If necessary make appropriate changes so as to maintain conformity with NASDAQ and other requirements.
+- If necessary, make appropriate changes so as to maintain conformity with NASDAQ and other requirements.

 10. Annual Board Self Evaluation

-- Either directly or through the governance committee assess the performance of the Board and its committees.
+- Either directly or through the Governance Committee assess the performance of the Board and its committees.

 11. Director Resignation Policy for Directors in Uncontested Elections

-- The Board shall nominate for election or re-election as director only, and fill director vacancies and new directorships only with, candidates who agree to tender, promptly following such person’s failure to receive in an uncontested election a greater number of votes “for” his or her election than votes “withheld” from such election, an irrevocable resignation that will be effective upon Board acceptance of such resignation.
+- The Board shall nominate for election or re-election as director only, and fill director vacancies and new directorships only, with candidates who agree to tender, promptly following such person’s failure to receive in an uncontested election a greater number of votes “for” his or her election than votes “withheld” from such election, an irrevocable resignation that will be effective upon Board acceptance of such resignation.

-If an incumbent director fails to receive the required vote for re-election, then, at its next regularly scheduled meeting following certification of the shareholder vote, the Nominating Committee will act to determine whether to accept the director’s resignation and will submit such recommendation for consideration by the Board, and the Board will act on the Committee’s recommendation at its next regularly scheduled meeting following the Committee's recommendation.
+If an incumbent director fails to receive the vote for re-election then, at its next regularly scheduled meeting following certification of the shareholder vote, the Nominating Committee will act to determine whether to accept the director’s resignation and will submit such recommendation for consideration by the Board, and the Board will act on the Committee’s recommendation at its next regularly scheduled meeting following the Committee’s recommendation.
 The Nominating Committee and the Board may consider any factors they deem relevant in deciding whether to accept a director’s resignation.

 Any director who tenders his or her resignation pursuant to this provision shall not participate in the Nominating Committee recommendation or Board action regarding whether to accept the resignation offer.
-If each member of the Nominating Committee fails to receive in the same uncontested election a greater number of votes “for” his or her election than votes “withheld” from such election, then those independent directors who did receive the required vote shall appoint a committee amongst themselves to consider the resignation offers and recommend to the Board whether to accept them.
-However, if the only directors who receive in the same uncontested election a greater number of votes “for” his or her election than votes “withheld” from such election constitute three or fewer directors, all directors may participate in the Board action regarding whether to accept the resignation offers.
+If each member of the Nominating Committee fails to receive in the same uncontested election a greater number of votes “for” his or her election than votes “withheld” from such election, then those independent directors who did receive the required vote shall appoint a committee amongst themselves, to consider the resignation offers and recommend to the Board whether to accept them.
+However, if the only directors who receive in the same uncontested election a greater number of votes “for” his or her election than votes “withheld” from such election constitute three or fewer directors, al directors may participate in the Board action regarding whether to accept the resignation offers.